NaturailyShopify/Naturaily-netlify/_posts/2019-05-20-skip-sentry-slack-notifications-unless-a-specific-count-of-retries-in-sidekiq.md

 The bad news is that Sidekiq doesn’t offer access to retry_count param from a worker.
 Fortunately, Sidekiq offers us developers [middleware](https://github.com/mperham/sidekiq/wiki/Middleware#server-middleware) that allows us to add a functionality which has access to job attributes including `retry_count`. `Raven` allows to specify in [config](https://docs.sentry.io/clients/ruby/config/) `should_capture` where we will add `Proc`, where we exclude custom error `Sidekiq::SilentRetryError`.

-Let’s start with registering our retry middleware
+Let’s start with registering our retry middleware.

 ```ruby
 Sidekiq.configure_server do |config|